Brandonpg22/Brandonpg22/README.md

-- 👋 Hi, I'm @ Brandonpg22
+👋 Hi, I'm @brandonpg22
-- 👀 I am interested in computer science and everything related to it
-- 🌱 I am currently learning digital marketing and another technical
-- 💞️ I am looking for work in support of tico work in ...
+👀 I'm interested in computer science and everything related 🌱 I'm currently learning digital marketing and Front-End 💞️ I'm looking for a job in support of Tico I work at...
-- 📫 How to contact me through facebook or my email.
-Face: Brandonpg
+📫 How to contact me through facebook or my email.
+Face: Brandonpg Email: brandonpego@hotmail.com
-email: brandonpego@hotmail.com